 PERCEPTION AND RELATIVE QUALITY

 What a user sees is just a product, and often calculates the cost of material – its weird but lots of us do that!
 We go to a restaurant and think a plate of Rajma-Rice costs a maximum of x grams of Rajma and y grams of Rice and z ml of oil, etc etc and come to a conclusion that it should not be more than a particular price.
-Little do we understand that there is so much more to it… material procurement, storage, wastage, kitchen equipment, staff who prepares it, the place we sit in, the ambiance, the air-conditioning, the staff, the disposables, the paper napkins, the clean-up.
+Little do we understand that there is so much more to it… material procurement, storage, wastage, kitchen equipment, staff who prepares it, the place we sit in, the ambience, the air-conditioning, the staff, the disposables, the paper napkins, the clean-up.
 Isn’t it?

 Without thinking usually we say – “pretty expensive”!
 But well, quality costs money!